tataille/MMM-FreeBox-Monitor/README.md

 ![MMM-FreeBox-Monitor: The module for MagicMirror. ](2016-06-30_14-34-46.png)

 # Module: MMM-FreeBox-Monitor
+This module is intended to be used in [MagicMirror!](https://github.com/MichMich/MagicMirror).
 The `MMM-FreeBox-Monitor` displays data from your FreeBox v6 server (Revolution) from the french ISP free.
 It can combine multiple data

 ## Using the module